 When you type in “Android emulator” on your search bar, you’d usually see the names BlueStacks and Nox leading the list.
 You’re probably wondering how the other one performs against the other, which makes it difficult to decide.
-In this brief review, we’re going to compare Nox vs BlueStacks and see which Android emulator is the right one for you.
+In this brief review, we’re going to compare Nox vs BlueStacks.
+You might need to download Bluestacks and Box Player to see the difference and decide which Android emulator is the right one for you.

 With everything available as a smartphone app, sometimes it’s quite difficult to keep playing your favorite game on your phone.
 Battery power is limited, and notifications from other applications (such as messaging apps) might interfere with gameplay, which is why a lot of gamers now shift to Android emulators to have interrupted gameplay on their PCs.